glennmagerman/Distance_Borders_Economics_2016/README.md

 Feel free to send a line to glenn.magerman@ulb.be for any questions or comments.

 Data for the project is obtained from [BACI/CEPII](http://www.cepii.fr/cepii/en/bdd_modele/presentation.asp?id=1).
-We have also reformatted the data used in Anderson and van Wincoop (2003) on US-Canada trade to Stata format.
+We have also reformatted the data used in [Anderson and van Wincoop (2003)](https://www.aeaweb.org/articles?id=10.1257/000282803321455214) on US-Canada trade to Stata format (not used in the published version).

 All code is written in Stata, and all do-files are available in this repo.